coalfocks/ticket2ride/README.md

 When you are ready to submit a pull request, do it through the GitHub web repo page, it's the button that says "New pull request".
 The web thing is pretty straightforward after you have done it once, so if you start it and it doesn't make sense, I'll walk you through it.

+# GITHUB DESKTOP GLIENT
+  Alternatively, you can download the Github Desktop Client and just do all of that through a GUI if you aren't comfortable with command line stuff